 Reserve Telescopes and Cameras

 Berkeley Public Library has five telescopes available for loan.
 Explore the Universe from your backyard or patio.
 The tabletop telescopes are easy to transport and have features to help novices find celestial objects.
-My family was able to view craters of the moon and a few moons of Jupiter with ease.
+My family was able to view the craters of the moon and a few moons of Jupiter with ease.

 Alameda Free Library rents out GoPro camera kits to library cardholders.
 Each kit comes in a camera case and includes the Hero3+ camera, waterproof housing, a number of different mounts, HDMI cables, 64GB memory card, and a selfie stick.
 Adventure awaits!